jacob-kang/Autopilot_jetson-Nano/README.md

 # Introduction
 **Autopilot**'s interest is increasing without interupt.
 Lots of big company such as Amazon, Tesla, Uber etc. research Autopilot area these day and They are looking for great developer and the popularity may look likely to go further.
-But It is not easy to pracitce or test your model with real car. (hard to hack your car (is it possible?) or too danger)
+But It is not easy to pracitce or test your model with real car. (hard to hack your car (Is it even possible?) or too danger)

 With Nvidia Jetson Nano and Jetbot AI kid, You can practice Autopilot technology and it is really helpful to get a sense how The Autopilot works.